-The diameter of a garden hose plays a significant role in bringing your lawn and garden to life requires perfectly fitted garden hoses.
-Using the right sizes around the yard can make a big difference in efficiency compared to using whatever is closest or on hand.
+The diameter of a garden hose plays a significant role in bringing your lawn and garden to life each year.
+Using the right size hoses around the yard can make a big difference in efficiency compared to using whatever hose is close by.

 But, it doesn’t have to be, we can make it easy to accurately measure the inside diameter of any hose you have in the lawn or garden.

 If you want to skip the next section and jump straight to the tutorial on measuring the width of your hose then click this link.

 Why Do I Need to Measure the Diameter of a Garden Hose?